swcarpentry/DEPRECATED-boot-camps/python/testing-oxford/Writing.md

 This is a standard format that that is supported by a number of xUnit frameworks which can then be converted to HTML and presented online.

-`nose` defines additional functions which can be used to check for a rich range of conditions e.g..
+`nose` defines additional functions which can be used to check for a rich range of conditions, e.g.

     $ python
     >>> from nose.tools import *